 About the Author - Dr Duncan Houston, Veterinarian and Pet Nutritionist

 Duncan is a Veterinarian and pet nutrition expert based in Sydney who works mainly as a mobile vet, but also in emergency and general practice.
-He has a passion for aquatics and nutrition, working with several natural pet food companies for over half a decade.
+He has a passion for aquatics and nutrition, working with several natural pet food companies for over a decade.

 Triathlon and cycling were integral parts of Duncan’s life where he competed in several different countries taking home numerous achievements.
 He has always been active and maintains a healthy and exercise induced lifestyle, which he projects onto the animals he treats.